VectorInstitute/PromptEngineering/README.md

 These reference implementations are housed in `src/reference_implementations/prompting_vector_llms/`

-This folder houses notebooks and implementations of prompting large language models hosted on Vector's compute cluster.
-There are notebooks for demonstrating various prompted downstream tasks, the affects of prompts on tasks like Aspect-Based Sentiment Analysis and text classification, along with prompt ensembling.
+This folder contains notebooks and implementations of prompting large language models hosted on Vector's compute cluster.
+There are notebooks for demonstrating various prompted downstream tasks, the affects of prompts on tasks like Aspect-Based Sentiment Analysis and text classification, along with prompt ensembling, activation fine-tuning, and experimenting with whether discrete prompts are transferable across architectures.

 ## Fairness in language models

 These reference implementations reside in `src/reference_implementations/fairness_measurement/`

-This folder contains implementations for measuring fairness for models that have been fine-tuning or prompted to complete a sentiment classification task.
-There is also an implementation of measuring fairness for LLMs like OPT-175B or Galactica accessed on Vector's cluster.
+This folder contains implementations for measuring fairness for languagle models.
+There is an implementation the assesses fairness through fine-tuning or prompting to complete a sentiment classification task.
+We also consider LLM performance on the CrowS-Pairs Tasks and the BBQ task as a means of probing model bias and fairness.

 ## Hugging Face Basics

 These reference implmenetations are in `src/reference_implementations/hugging_face_basics/`.

 The reference implementations here are of two kinds.
-The first is a couple of examples of using HuggingFace for basic ML tasks.
+The first is a collection of examples of using HuggingFace for basic ML tasks.
 The second is a discussion of some important metrics associated with NLP.

+## LLaMa Language Model

+In the folder `src/reference_implementations/llama_llm` we have scripts that facilitate using one of the news large language models known as [LLaMa](https://ai.facebook.com/blog/large-language-model-llama-meta-ai/).
+The language model has been trained for much longer than the traditional LLMs and, while much smaller than OPT-175, can demonstrate equivalent or better performance.

+## T5x and Google Prompt Tuning

+These implementations exist in `src/reference_implementations/t5x` and `src/reference_implementations/google_prompt_tuning`, respectively.
+These folders contain scripts for fine-tuning a JAX implementation of T5 and using prompt tuning in JAX for T5 as well.
+These folders offer a good idea as to how you might use JAX to perform large model training and prompt tuning.
+However, they are not fully supported by this laboratory because their implementation is currently broken on the Google side of the repositories.

 ## Launching an interactive session on a GPU node